frontiersi/qa4mbes-data-pipeline/doc/data-suggestions.md

 ## Sizing things

 - share workloads.
 QA processing for a single, mulitple gigabyte file is harder than processing for multiple, smaller files covering the same region.
 The final QA'd result can be joined to a mega file later.

+## Miscellaneous

+- check that shapefiles, geoJSON files and geotiffs always have a CRS encoded! there is room in metadata for these.